ShawnRavalia/MRBEASTCLICKER/README.md

 - Fixed bug where HeroBeast splurged on the screen
 - Fixed bug where HeroBeast made the screen white
 - Had to remove herobeast

 ### VERSION 0.1.1 - 27/10/2025:
 New Features:
 **HEROBEAST**
 HEROBEAST CANT DESTROY POLAND ANYMORE!!!!
-- HeroBeast has a 0.001% chance of appearing when clicking the burning beast
+- HeroBeast has a 0.1% chance of appearing when clicking the burning beast
+  - It will appear for a few seconds before disappearing
 - HeroBeast cant splurge no more (neutered)

+### VERSION 0.2.0 ACHIEVEMENTS - 27/10/2025 10:17 AM:
+#### WHOLE NEW GAMEPLAY MECHANIC:
+**ACHIEVEMENTS**
+- Achievements Pop Up
+  - The Achievement's Name & Description will be display
+  - Achievement popups from the right
+- 3 Achievements (WITH MORE TO COME)
+  These Include the following
+  - First Steps - Click for the first time
+  - Clicking 100 Times - Click 100 times
+  - He always comes back - Whats this

+Bug Fixes:
+- Fixed bug where your total CPS & CPS Doesn't carry over through saves